Theragatha - The Verses of the Senior Monks

 862Giving up a valuable bronze bowl,

-And a precious golden one, too,
+and a precious golden one, too,

-This is my second initiation.
+this is my second initiation.

-With strong battlements and gates,
+with battlements strong and gates,

-And I trembled with fear.
+and yet I trembled with fear.

-864Today I am fortunate, free of trembling,
+864Today I am fortunate, free of cowardice,

-With fear and dread abandoned.
+with fear and dread given up.

-Bhaddiya, son of Godhā,
+Bhaddiya son of Godhā

-Has plunged into the forest and practices jhāna.
+has plunged into the forest and practices absorption.

-865Established in all the practices of virtue,
+865Established in the entire spectrum of ethics,

-Developing mindfulness and understanding,
+developing mindfulness and wisdom,

-Gradually I attained
+gradually I attained

-The end of all fetters.
+the ending of all fetters.

 I’m asking you this, ascetic:

-I’ve given up violence towards all living beings.
+I’ve laid aside violence towards all creatures.

 Now that I’ve heard your verse on Dhamma,

-I’ll discard a thousand evils."
+I shall discard a thousand evils.”

 869With these words, the bandit hurled his sword and weapons

-Right there, he venerated the Fortunate One’s feet,
+He venerated the Holy One’s feet,

-And asked the Buddha for the going-forth.
+and asked the Buddha for the going forth right away.

-870Then the Buddha, the compassionate great sage,
+870Then the Buddha, the compassionate great seer,

-Said to him, "Come, monk!"
+said to him, “Come, monk!”

-Lights up the world,
+lights up the world,

-Like the moon freed from a cloud.
+like the moon freed from clouds.

-872One whose bad deed
+872Someone whose bad deed

-Lights up the world,
+lights up the world,

-Like the moon freed from a cloud.
+like the moon freed from clouds.

-Lights up the world,
+lights up the world,

-Like the moon freed from a cloud.
+like the moon freed from clouds.

 874May even my enemies hear a Dhamma talk!

-With those who establish people in the Dhamma!
+who establish others in the Dhamma!

-From those who speak on acceptance,
+from those who teach acceptance,

-Praising acquiescence;
+praising acquiescence;

-Looking after creatures both firm and fragile.
+they’d look after creatures firm and frail.

-But the poised one tamed me
+But the unaffected one tamed me

-Without rod or sword.
+without rod or sword.

 879My name is ‘Harmless’,

-Though I used to be harmful.
+though I used to be harmful.

-As I don’t harm anyone.
+for I do no harm to anyone.

 880I used to be a bandit,

-The notorious Aṅgulimāla.
+the notorious Aṅgulimāla.

 Swept away in a great flood,

-I went to Buddha as a refuge.
+I went to the Buddha for refuge.

 881I used to have blood on my hands,

-The notorious Aṅgulimāla.
+the notorious Aṅgulimāla.

-882I’ve done many such deeds
+882I’ve done many of the sort of deeds

-As lead to a bad destination.
+that lead to a bad destination.

-So I enjoy my food free of debt.
+so I enjoy my food free of debt.

-883Fools and unintelligent people
+883Fools and half-wits

-Devote themselves to heedlessness.
+devote themselves to negligence.

-But the intelligent protect heedfulness
+But the wise protect diligence

-As their best treasure.
+as their best treasure.

-884Don’t devote yourself to heedlessness,
+884Don’t devote yourself to negligence,

-Nor delight in sexual intimacy.
+or delight in sexual intimacy.

 885It was welcome, not unwelcome,

-The advice I got was good.
+the advice I got was good.

-I encountered the best.
+I arrived at the best.

 886It was welcome, not unwelcome,

-The advice I got was good.
+the advice I got was good.

 I’ve attained the three knowledges,

-And fulfilled the Buddha’s instructions.
+and fulfilled the Buddha’s instructions.”

-887In the wilderness, at the foot of a tree,
+887“In the wilderness, at a tree’s root,

-In mountains, or in caves;
+on mountains, or in caves—

-At that time, wherever I stood,
+it used to be that wherever I stood,

-My mind was anxious.
+my mind was anxious.

 888But now I lie down happily and stand up happily,